Centers for Pain Control and Vein Care

 The nerves in your spine extend out to everywhere else around your body.
 If you have a spinal subluxation (misalignment), herniated disc, or other condition that pinches your lumbar (lower back) nerves, it can cause pain that travels down one or both legs.
 Sciatica is the most common example of this type of leg pain.

 Problems with the blood flow in your legs often lead to leg pain.
 Chronic venous insufficiency happens when the valves in your veins that keep blood flowing back to your heart stop working properly, causing conditions like varicose veins, lymphedema, and leg ulcers.

 Deep vein thrombosis (DVT), where a blood clot forms in your leg, requires immediate medical attention to prevent a potentially life-threatening pulmonary embolism.

-If you have an injury or chronic disease that's causing leg pain, the team begins by using conservative treatments.
-These include chiropractic manipulations, functional movement and stretching exercises, hot and cold therapies, manual therapy, electrical stimulation, and ultrasound therapy.
+If you have an injury or chronic disease that's causing leg pain, the team begins by using conservative treatments such as electrical stimulation and ultrasound therapy.

 For many patients, these treatments are sufficient to resolve their leg pain.
 If your pain continues despite treatment, the team can use additional approaches, such as:

 - Epidural steroid injections